 Keynote Lecture: "A World beyond Networks: Geographic Approaches to Knowledge Visualization"Read More

-Pottathil gives week-long workshop on Strategic Information Systems to graduate students at Czech University of Life Sciences, Prague, Czech Republic, March 27-31, 2017
+Pottathil teaches week-long workshop at Czech University of Life Sciences, Prague, Czech Republic, July 17-21, 2017

 Fall semester 2017 courses offered by CICS Co-Directors: GEOG 484 (GIS), GEOG 581 (Cartogr.
 Design / Data Visualization), GEOG 596 (Geospatial Intelligence), San Diego, California, August 28 - December 21, 2017